hfk97/edgar_scraping/README.md

 # edgar_scraping

-<p>This project is designed to gelp people extract cashflow statements, balance sheets and income statement from 10-Ks the SEC Edgar Database.</p>
+<p>This project is designed to gelp people extract cashflow statements, balance sheets and income statement of SP500 companies from their 10-Ks the SEC Edgar Database.</p>

 ```diff
 - WIP, options have not been integrated yet